Love Clean Eating Taco Night

 They taste great but the best part is that they don’t fall apart.
 A little salsa on the shell doesn’t break them.
 They are easy to bite into and they are super cheap.
 Love them.

-Again, we’ve tried various gluten-free taco seasonings and even made our own blend from bulk spices.
-But spicy taco seasoning from Simply Organic and Riega organic taco seasoning No. 4 are our faves.
+We’ve tried various gluten-free taco seasonings and even made our own blend from bulk spices.
+But spicy taco seasoning from Simply Organic and the Garden of Eatin’ Taco Kit seasoning (comes with organic yellow corn shells, too) are our faves.

 One of the things we also like to do to increase fiber, is to add in veggies to the taco meat.

 It also stretches the taco filling so that we have lots of leftovers!
 Which makes for a great taco salad the next night.
 Or tacos for lunch.

 You could probably add in any type of veggie you’d like but we love to use peppers.
 It adds another level of flavor and heat!
 Mushrooms are a great choice, too.
 I usually go with an organic green bell pepper, jalapeños, and a poblano pepper mixture.

 We cook down the peppers first for about seven minutes before adding the bison.
 Then cook the meat for about 10 minutes before adding the taco seasoning.
 Once the meat mixture is ready, assemble the tacos.
 We usually add salsa, lettuce and tomatoes for me.

 Okay, like I said, I really prefer bison over ground beef because it is really lean (lower in saturated fat) and antibiotic/hormone free.
 And it tastes great – not gamey at all.
 Especially not with the taco seasoning.
 One of the nice things about cooking bison is that there really is never any fat to drain like there would be with beef.